pwarren/pwarren.github.io/tech/_posts/2014-07-27-Sota-Activation.md

 00:47|14.305MHz|SSB|VK1EM/P|VK1/AC-043|S59R59 Thanks!

 40m was where it was at, with some of the other guys getting over 60 contacts!
-So, for next time, I'd better get the
+So, for next time, I'd better get the beach40 fixed, or figure out a different way to get the band up!